AHPRA Registration: MED0001407863

 Even with a careful operative approach, labiaplasty still carries risks.
 These include bleeding, infection, wound separation, asymmetry, changes in sensation, scarring, and the possibility of revision surgery.
 Dr Konrat places the risks and complications section early in the procedure pages for that reason.

 Recovery still involves swelling, time away from some activities, and a staged return to exercise and intimacy.
 You can read the detailed timeline on the labiaplasty recovery guide.
-In terms of cost, the DOVE Surgical Technique is not an extra add-on.
+In terms of cost, the DOVE Surgery Technique is not an extra add-on.
 It is the standard operative approach discussed by Dr Konrat during consultation.
 The fee structure is outlined on the labiaplasty cost Sydney page.

 When to Read This Together with the Main Procedure Page

-This page explains the thinking behind the DOVE Surgical Technique, but it should be read together with the main procedure information.
+This page explains the thinking behind the DOVE Surgery Technique, but it should be read together with the main procedure information.
 The labiaplasty page covers candidacy, referral requirements, anaesthesia options, risks, healing, and related procedures such as revision labiaplasty.
 If you are attending the Sydney practice, the Bondi Junction page also explains location details and consultation logistics.

 Frequently Asked Questions

-What is the DOVE Surgical Technique?
+What is the DOVE Surgery Technique?

 No. All surgery carries risks and healing varies between individuals.
 The technique describes the operative method, not a guaranteed outcome.

-Does the DOVE Surgical Technique cost extra?
+Does the DOVE Surgery Technique cost extra?

 No. It is Dr Konrat's standard approach to labiaplasty and is discussed as part of the normal consultation and fee planning process.